deondrae4088/project-2-team-6/README.md

 * Housing Price Prediction using Zillow Data Analysis
   * We employed both ARIMA (AutoRegressive Integrated Moving Average) and Auto-ARIMA models to predict housing prices.
 The ARIMA model helped us understand the temporal dependencies and trends in the data, while the Auto-ARIMA model automated the process of identifying the optimal parameters for our time series forecasting.
 By comparing the results from these models, we were able to enhance the accuracy and robustness of our housing price predictions.
 * Housing Feature Analysis
   * We utilized a Linear Regression model for our feature analysis.
 The model was trained using the model.fit(X_train, y_train) method, allowing it to learn from the training data.
 After training, we made predictions on the test data with the model.predict(X_test) function.
 This approach enabled us to assess the model's performance and accuracy effectively.
+A scatter plot comparing actual and predicted prices based on these three features shows a general alignment, though some deviations indicate potential areas for further model refinement.
+These findings underscore the significant impact of economic and structural factors on housing prices and demonstrate that while linear regression offers a reasonable predictive capability, there is room for improvement to enhance accuracy.
   * We trained models using Linear Regression and Random Forest, employing recursive feature elimination to iteratively remove less important features.
 Model performance was evaluated using RMSE, R², and MAE metrics, providing a comprehensive understanding of the factors influencing home prices.
 * Interest Rate Prediction Analysis
   * The visualization includes three key elements: the actual historical interest rates, represented as a line with circle markers; the Linear Regression predictions, depicted as a dashed line with 'x' markers, which illustrate the general trend but may miss some finer details; and the K-Nearest Neighbors (KNN) predictions, shown as a dotted line with square markers, which are potentially more responsive to recent changes in interest rates.